 Martin Orefice, CEO of Rent to Own Labs, says one of the best reasons to consider a second mortgage is to improve the value of your home.

 “These loans borrow against the equity you have in your home, which is partially determined by the overall value of your property,” he explains.
 “If you use a home equity loan or HELOC to add value to your home through renovations, additions, or updates, you are getting a lot of your money back in the form of home equity — allowing you to borrow more money in the future or sell your home for more cash.”

 Additionally, you could be eligible for a tax break if you use a home equity loan or HELOC for home improvements.

-Second mortgage funds can also be used to consolidate higher-interest debt.
-For example, if you have several high-interest credit card bills with payments in the thousands, it can make sense to pay these off in full using money from a second mortgage.
+Second mortgages are a common tool to consolidate higher-interest debt.
+For example, if you have several high-interest credit card bills with payments in the thousands, it can make sense to pay these off in full using money from this type of mortgage.
 This results in one consolidated payment at a lower interest rate, which can lead to huge interest savings over time.

 Buying a second home

 Many homeowners use a second mortgage to make a down payment on a vacation home or investment property.
 Buying another property can be a great use for the equity in your current home since real estate often has a high return on investment.